robb-j/gruber/quick-tour.md

 }
 ```

-There are a few things going on here too.

-**FetchRouter** is a runtime-agnostic routing library, based on the definitions from `defineRoute`
+**FetchRouter** is a runtime-agnostic routing library, based on the definitions from `defineRoute`.
+You give it a set of RouteDefinitions and it processes them.

-**serveHTTP** is a Node.js helper to quickly start a server using Fetch API Request & Response primitives, rather than the native [IncomingMessage](https://nodejs.org/api/http.html#class-httpincomingmessage) and [ServerResponse](https://nodejs.org/api/http.html#class-httpserverresponse).
-You pass it a function that returns a Response.
+**serveHTTP** is a Node.js helper to quickly start a server using the Fetch API, wrapping Node.js primitives.
+You pass it options and a function that returns a Response.
 Inspired by `Deno.serve`.

 [More about HTTP →](/http/)